AstroMined/debtonator/docs/progress.md

 ## Recent Updates

+### Balance History Service Refactoring for ADR-014 Compliance (2025-04-26)

+- Completed Balance History Service refactoring to comply with ADR-014 Repository Layer Compliance:
+  - Refactored BalanceHistoryService to inherit from BaseService:
+    - Updated constructor to properly initialize BaseService
+    - Used _get_repository method for standardized repository access
+    - Replaced all direct database queries with repository method calls
+  - Leveraged existing BalanceHistoryRepository's comprehensive methods:
+    - Used get_by_date_range for efficient history retrieval
+    - Used mark_as_reconciled and add_balance_note for record updates
+    - Added get_min_max_balance, get_balance_trend for financial analysis
+    - Used find_missing_days for data completeness validation
+    - Added get_available_credit_trend for credit account tracking
+  - Applied proper ADR-011 datetime compliance:
+    - Used ensure_utc() for timezone awareness throughout
+    - Properly handled timezone in date comparisons and filtering
+    - Used utc_now() instead of datetime.utcnow() for current time
+  - Enhanced service with additional functionality:
+    - Added methods for trend analysis and visualization
+    - Implemented proper error handling with validation
+    - Added comprehensive docstrings to all methods
+  - Updated ADR-014 implementation checklist to mark Phase 10 as completed

+### Payment Schedules Service Refactoring for ADR-014 Compliance (2025-04-26)

+- Completed Payment Schedules Service refactoring to comply with ADR-014 Repository Layer Compliance:
+  - Refactored PaymentScheduleService to inherit from BaseService:
+    - Updated constructor to properly initialize BaseService
+    - Used _get_repository method for standardized repository access
+    - Replaced all direct database queries with repository method calls
+  - Leveraged existing PaymentScheduleRepository's comprehensive methods:
+    - Used get_by_date_range for date-based schedule retrieval
+    - Leveraged mark_as_processed for state management
+    - Used cancel_schedule for schedule deletion
+    - Added specialized methods for overdue and auto-process schedules
+  - Properly initialized PaymentService with all dependencies:
+    - Passed feature_flag_service and config_provider to PaymentService
+    - Maintained consistent payment processing interface
+  - Applied proper ADR-011 datetime compliance:
+    - Used ensure_utc() for timezone awareness throughout
+    - Applied utc_now() for current time with proper timezone
+  - Enhanced service with additional functionality:
+    - Added get_upcoming_schedules for forecast view
+    - Added find_overdue_schedules for missed payment identification
+    - Added get_total_scheduled_payments for financial planning
+    - Added get_schedules_with_relationships for complete record access
+  - Updated ADR-014 implementation checklist to mark Phase 9 as completed

 ### Payment Patterns Implementation for ADR-014 Compliance (2025-04-26)

 - Completed Payment Patterns Implementation for ADR-014 Repository Layer Compliance: